-Response Plus Medical, Austability sign strategic partner non-financial MoU
+Response Plus Medical, Austability Sign Strategic Partner Non-Financial Mou

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Click On Group) Response Plus Medical Services LLC (RPM), a subsidiary of Response Plus Holding PJSC – the largest pre-hospital care and emergency medical services provider in the region, has signed a strategic partner non-financial Memorandum of Understanding (MoU) with Austability Group Ltd, delivering world class expeditionary integrated base operational support services across the globe.
+(MENAFN- Mid-East Info) Abu Dhabi, August, 2025: Response Plus Medical Services LLC (RPM), a subsidiary of Response Plus Holding PJSC – the largest pre-hospital care and emergency medical services provider in the region, has signed a strategic partner non-financial Memorandum of Understanding (MoU) with Austability Group Ltd, delivering world class expeditionary integrated base operational support services across the globe.

-As part of the MoU, RPM, through its subsidiary Prometheus Medical International, will collaborate with Austability to extend services and capabilities to agencies, particularly in the international defence and national security sectors.
-The MoU is a strategic alliance to deliver operational support and pre-hospital, emergency care services.

-Dr Rohil Raghavan, CEO of Response Plus Holding PJSC, said: “In line with our commitment to grow our presence and leadership in high-end medical and non-medical training, particularly in the defence sector, we are thrilled to enter into a strategic MoU with Austability, which will help RPM and Prometheus to strengthen their market access across geographies and defence establishments.”

 Legal Disclaimer: